josephsl/wintenApps/readme.md

 * For newer app releases, NVDA will no longer announce feedback categories twice.

-## Game Bar

-* NVDA will announce appearance of Game Bar window.
-Due to technical limitations, NVDA cannot interact fully with Game Bar prior to build 17723.

 ## Mail

 * When reviewing items in messages list, you can now use table navigation commands to review message headers.
 Note that navigating between rows (messages) is not supported.